-The dependencies between the jobs are given as a directed graph G = (V, E) with nodes $V = \{0, \ldots, n-1\}$ and an edge $(i, j) \in E$ if job j depends on job i.
+The dependencies between the jobs are given as a directed graph G = (V, E) with nodes $V = \{0, \dots, n-1\}$ and an edge $(i, j) \in E$ if job j depends on job i.

 - (a) Implement an algorithm with the described functionality, whose runtime is at most linear in the size of G. Assume that the dependency graph is given as an adjacency list.
 You can use the template Scheduling.py.
 A class for representing graphs as adjacency lists together with some functions is defined in AdjacencyList.py.

 (8 Points) - (b) Convert the dependency graph from dag.txt into an adjacency list (you may use the function read_graph_from_file from Scheduling.py).
-Execute your algorithm on this input and copy your result to erfahrungen.txt.
-(4 Points)
+Execute your algorithm on this input and copy your result to experiences.txt.

-Exercise 2: Machine Scheduling - Part 2 (8 Points)
+Exercise 2: Machine Scheduling - Part 2

-We consider the same problem as in exercise 1 with the difference that now each job depends on at most one other job (i.e., each job has in-degree ≤ 1 in the dependency graph).
+We consider a similar problem as in exercise 1 with the difference that now a job j can be executed if it does not depend on any other job or as soon as at least one job i it depends on (i.e., $(i,j) \in E$) has already been completed.
 We also assume that there is a valid schedule, i.e., the dependency graph has no cycles.